Chebyshev's Theorem Calculator

 Chebyshev's theorem formula

-- E(X) is the expected value of our event (as described informally in expected value calculator ).
-If you haven't yet encountered this notion, visit our
+E(X)is the expected value of our event (as described informally in the section below).
+If you haven't yet encountered this notion, visit our expected value calculator

 In general, the first (respectively: the second) formula should be read as follows: the probability of the event